-- You may request to change your annual audit week, and you must submit the request to certification@aisc.org.
-Approval of requests are dependent on audit schedule and auditor availability, and there is no guarantee that your request can be accommodated as any change must conform to GRs 4.2 & 4.3.
-If approved, the new audit week will not take effect until the following year, and the current audit date will remain as scheduled. - Audits must be completed a minimum of 45 days before the certificate expires for an extended certificate covering the review process to be granted.
-If the audit does not occur before the expiration of your current certificate, an extended certificate will not be granted and the CRG will make a decision on whether or not the certificate renewal process will be terminated. - 4.6 AISC reserves the right to reschedule an audit due to circumstances beyond its control (e.g., weather, flight cancellations, political environment changes, unexpected auditor unavailability, internet loss, power outages, etc.).
-If this occurs, no rescheduling fees will be assessed, and every attempt will be made to reschedule the audit as soon as possible. - 4.7 The scope of the audit, which are the activities and processes to be assessed, is indicated in the audit plan which is uploaded to the firm's participant portal.
+- Vacation conflicts (including but not limited to the quality manager and executive management) - Small company size/limited staff availability - Busy production schedules - Personnel changes (including but not limited to the certification contact and quality manager) - Not prepared - Conflicts with other audits - Other similar circumstances - No active work or jobsite - 4.4 You may request to change your annual audit week, and you must submit the request to certification@aisc.org.
+Approval of requests are dependent on audit schedule and auditor availability, and there is no guarantee that your request can be accommodated as any change must conform to GRs 4.2 and 4.3.
+If approved, the new audit week will not take effect until the following year, and the current audit date will remain as scheduled. - 4.5 Audits must be completed a minimum of 45 days before the certificate expires for an extended certificate covering the review process to be granted.
+If the audit does not occur before the expiration of your current certificate, an extended certificate will not be granted and the CRG will make a decision on whether or not the certificate renewal process will be terminated.
+See 4.6 for exceptions. - AISC reserves the right to reschedule an audit due to circumstances beyond its control (e.g., weather, flight cancellations, political environment changes, unexpected auditor unavailability, internet loss, power outages, etc.).
+If this occurs, no rescheduling fees will be assessed, and every attempt will be made to reschedule the audit as soon as possible.
+The CRG will issue certification extensions when needed under this clause. - 4.7 The scope of the audit, which are the activities and processes to be assessed, is indicated in the audit plan which is uploaded to the firm's participant portal.
 An email will be sent to the certification, principal and quality contacts on file when the plan has been uploaded.

-Audit plans will be emailed to the certification contact on file for a firm as well as uploaded to their participant portal no later than 45 days prior to the audit and no later than 30 days prior to the audit.
+Audit plans will be emailed to the certification contact on file as well as uploaded to their participant portal no sooner than 45 days prior to the audit and no later than 30 days prior to the audit.
+Availability of the audit plan may be affected by scope changes, auditor changes or expedited audits.